-- 2. the relationship between soil microbial assemblages and plant growth performance - 3. whether such information can be used in a practical manner to promote sustainable production and system stability.
+- 1. how to effectively 'bridge' the soil microbial community structure-function gap - 2. the relationship between soil microbial assemblages and plant growth performance - 3. whether such information can be used in a practical manner to promote sustainable production and system stability.